Aastha-0725/CODSOFT--Internship-/README.md

 # CODSOFT--Internship-
 # CodSoft Java Development Internship - Completed Tasks

 This repository contains the completed tasks for the CodSoft Java Development Internship.
-The internship focused on developing practical Java applications, and the following three tasks were successfully implemented:
+The internship focused on developing practical Java applications, and the following three tasks were successfully implemented:bn

 1.  **Student Grade Calculator**
 2.  **Currency Converter**